menandmice/micetro_docs/guides/user-manual/console_gui.rst

 GUI Interface
 =============

 When the Management Console is started up, the Manager Window displays in the center.
-This window is the heart of the Men & Mice Management Console, providing a single interface with nearly every feature in the Men & Mice Suite.
+This window is the heart of the Men&Mice Management Console, providing a single interface with nearly every feature in the Men&Mice Suite.

 .. image:: ../../images/management-console-1.png
   :width: 90%